awcuny/creative_coding_sp25/week3.md

 4. Be prepared to share your poster designs with the class on Slack next week.
 5. Watch the lecture video for [Week 4](https://youtu.be/DLRXAg9f_Lk?si=000SVEXl1MRNHJI5) and come to class with questions.

+### Homework Rubric
+- 80 / 100  - Student used p5js to design a poster to represent themselves with color.
+- 20 / 100 - Student submits the link to their p5js sketch to Slack on time before the next class.
+-
 [back](./)